Are there any Bible verses that allow consumption of fermented red wine?

 For as it is hurtful to drink wine or water alone . . .
 Maccabees 15:39

-It is very clear that the wine was diluted with water and not drunk straight.
+It is very clear from these references that the ancient wine was diluted with water and not drunk straight.
 Other references indicate that the water-to-wine ratio was as low as two-to-one.
 Thus the ratio varied from a high ratio of ten-to-one to a low ratio of two-to-one.
 The wine that the ancients drank was very different from the wine we drink today.
-The wine that Jesus and the disciples drank was not the wine of today.

 When the wine was mixed one-to-one it was called strong drink and not wine.
 On occasions the wine was not diluted.
 Only barbarians drank their “wine” one-to-one or undiluted.
 When scripture refers to strong drink it is referring to wine with a ratio of one-to-one or wine that was undiluted.
 Scripture condemned strong drink.

 Woe to those who rise early in the morning that they may pursue strong drink, Who stay up late in the evening that wine may inflame them!
-Isaiah 5:11 (NAS95S)
+Isaiah 5:11 (NASB)

 What type of wine did Jesus drink?
 According to the Talmud, the ratio was normally two parts water to one part wine.
 But during the Passover, the ratio was three parts water to one part wine.
 That answers your question.
 Jesus and the disciples drank wine mixed with water, and Jesus would have made wine diluted with water.

 Therefore He came again to Cana of Galilee where He had made the water wine.
-John 4:46 (NAS95S)
+John 4:46 (NASB)

 No longer drink water exclusively, but use a little wine for the sake of your stomach and your frequent ailments.
-1 Tim 5:23 (NAS95S)
+1 Timothy 5:23 (NASB)

-But drunkeness and addiction to wine were always rebuked.
+But drunkeness and addiction to wine was always rebuked.
+Being drunk was a sin.

 Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good . . .
-Titus 2:3 (NAS95S)
+Titus 2:3 (NASB)

 For the overseer must be above reproach as God’s steward, not self-willed, not quick-tempered, not addicted to wine, not pugnacious, not fond of sordid gain . . .
-Titus 1:7 (NAS95S)
+Titus 1:7 (NASB)

 Deacons likewise must be men of dignity, not double-tongued, or addicted to much wine or fond of sordid gain . . .
-1 Tim 3:8 (NAS95S)
+1 Timothy 3:8 (NASB)

-Do not drink wine or strong drink, neither you nor your sons with you, when you come into the tent of meeting, Leviticus 10:9 (NAS95S)
+Do not drink wine or strong drink, neither you nor your sons with you, when you come into the tent of meeting, Leviticus 10:9 (NASB)

 God also required anyone taking a Nazirite vow to abstain from wine and any of its related products.
 The first passage is the command in Numbers, and the second is the illustration of the command in the life of John the Baptist.

 For John the Baptist has come eating no bread and drinking no wine, and you say, “He has a demon!”
-Luke 7:33 (NAS95S)
+Luke 7:33 (NASB)

 Scripture never condemns the drinking of wine diluted with water.
 However, it does condemn the drinking of wine diluted one-to-one with water, undiluted wine, drunkeness, and addictions to wine.
 God has left the choice to each person as to whether one drinks or does not drink.
 But those who desired to serve God as priests and those who wanted to make a special commitment of themselves to God, were asked to abstain from wine during times of worship and for certain periods of time.